kirillvh/RowPack/README.md

 ## Benchmark

-The benchmark scripts used to generate the published `mm_infographic_vqa` charts live in the nanoVLM checkout that demonstrates RowPack in a real VLM training path.
+The benchmark scripts used to generate the published `mm_infographic_vqa` charts live in the  [nanoVLM](https://github.com/kirillvh/nanoVLM) sister repository used to demonstrate rowpack usage in a real VLM application.
 RowPack itself also includes a small self-contained benchmark:

 ```bash
 python3 examples/quick_benchmark.py \